Articulating the value of humanities education

 What will you carry with you from your time at the Cogut Institute?

-Now that I had footage, I autocaptioned it and created a full transcript of each interview.
-And for each, I assembled the pithiest segments to form scripts of approximately two minutes in length.
+I autocaptioned the footage that I’d gathered and used the captions to create a set of transcripts.
+For each interview transcript, I assembled the pithiest segments to form scripts of approximately two minutes in length.
 Themes emerged across the interviews:

-Being in an interdisciplinary setting such as the seminar challenges a scholar’s assumptions about their work and helps them to hone it.
+Being in an interdisciplinary setting such as the seminar challenges a scholar’s assumptions and helps them to hone their work.

-Working alongside scholars at other levels helps undergraduates practice professionalism and gives them an important perspective of life beyond graduation.
+Working alongside scholars at other levels helps undergraduates practice professionalism and gives them an important perspective on life beyond graduation.

 Being treated as peers helps undergraduates to feel validated and to gain confidence.

-The seminar helps scholars at all levels to build community.
+An interdisciplinary setting such as the seminar helps scholars to build community.

 I created another pair of scripts splicing together material from all four interviews to articulate these themes.